tassan/DataGridViewExtensions/README.md

 ```
 # Disclaimer

-This code was mostly made by [Givens24](https://github.com/Givens24/DataGridViewExtensions), and he deserves a huge thank.
+This code was mostly made by [Givens24](https://github.com/Givens24/DataGridViewExtensions), and he deserves a huge thanks.

 I didn't feel to make a pull request on the original code, who is like two years without changes.

-So I took the liberty to fork the original one and add change some of it.
+So I took the liberty to fork the original one and change some of it.
 Mostly now bool properties become checkboxes columns.